-Luxuriously rich, smooth, and flavorful ratatouille recipe.
+This luxuriously smooth and flavorful ratatouille recipe is well worth the effort.
 Vegetables are first browned, then roasted, then cooked in a tomato sauce.
-Includes onion, garlic, zucchini, squash, bell peppers, eggplant, tomatoes, and fresh herbs.
+This ratatouille dish includes onion, garlic, zucchini, squash, bell peppers, eggplant, tomatoes, and fresh herbs.

 - 3 cloves garlic, crushed

-- Bell peppers, seeds removed, chopped into 1/2 inch square pieces:
+- 1 pound green bell peppers, seeds removed, chopped into 1/2-inch square pieces

 - Salt to taste